faithmawi/nhs-dev-docs/src/developer-support.md

  You should now have your key pair.
 Only send the contents of public_key.pem file when requesting access to a new environment.

- ## Adding the NHS login button to your service
- The NHS login button is available as a [downloadable package](https://github.com/nhsconnect/nhslogin).
- You must follow the [NHS login button guidelines](https://github.com/nhsconnect/nhslogin/raw/master/NHSloginbuttonguidelines.pdf)

- ## Linking your service to our NHS login settings page
- NHS login provides capability for users to change their NHS login settings online, helping to reduce calls into your support desks.
-To help users do this, NHS login needs you to create a link from your service to the NHS login settings page.
-Users will need to be logged into your service to use this link.
- Use the [NHS login Link to Settings Page presentation](https://github.com/nhsconnect/nhslogin/raw/master/NHSlogin%20Link%20to%20Settings%20Page%20v1.0.pptx) for guidance on this.

- ## Using NHS login to create or retrieve GP credentials
- If you are an IM1 supplier, learn how to use NHS login to create or retrieve GP credentials.
-These include an Account ID, ODS Code and Linkage Key.
-This means users do not have to go their GP practice to register for your service.
- Use the [NHS login GPIC presentation](https://github.com/nhsconnect/nhslogin/raw/master/NHSlogin%20GPIC%20v1.0.pptx) for guidance on this.